First I put the Airthings ViewPlus to the test at home, then Dan did the same. Here’s why it still gets a solid thumbs-up from us, two years on!

 Diagnosing issues with air quality

-What I have noticed, though, after more than a week of using the monitor is a clear increase in CO2 and VOCs just after our heating comes on in the morning.
-As noted earlier, we still have a gas furnace, unfortunately, and this is very close to my basement office.
+What I did notice, though, after more than a week of using the monitor was a clear increase in CO2 and VOCs just after our gas heating came on in the morning.
+We upgraded to a heat pump in 2023 but still had a gas furnace when I first got this monitor.
+And, unfortunately, the gas furnace was right next to my basement office.

 While the increase in VOCs and CO2 isn’t putting the air quality into dangerous territory, it doesn’t feel good to see that spike.
-Suffice it to say that I’m even more excited to switch out that gas furnace for a heat pump ASAP.
+Suffice it to say that I’m even more excited to have switched out that gas furnace for a heat pump and heat pump water heater .

 I have also noticed that the air quality monitor shows an increase in PM 1 and PM 2.5 at one or two points most days.
 The timing of these increases almost directly correlates with when we cook in the evening, and when we make lunch.